TobyBoyne/gf2-software/README.md

 For classes, the class documentation lists the class and instance variables.
 Methods are then documented in the docstrings for the methods themselves.

+Our general approach to docstrings is that information is included exactly once.
+For example, classes are not listed at the top of a file, as this is redundant and may conflict with information elsewhere in the file.